 But eighteen minutes after the bus was supposed to arrive, it finally stopped in front of our home.
 And guess what?

 What’s more . . . they knew their room numbers and their teacher’s names and yes, even how to use the school bathroom.

-I guess they survived without me.
+I guess they survived without my hovering presence today.